alexiscrack3/git-cheat-sheet/README.md

 $ git config --global alias.le "log --oneline --decorate"
 ```

-INITIALIZING A REPOSITORY
-// TODO
+## Getting a Git Repository
+### Initializing a Repository
+Create empty git repository or re-initialize an existing one.
 ```bash
 $ git init
 ```
-// TODO
+Create empty git repository in directory
 ```bash
 $ git init <directory>
 ```

-INITIALIZING A SHARED REPOSITORY
+### Initializing a Shared Repository
-Creates a repository that doesn’t have a working directory, making it impossible to edit files and commit changes in that repository.
+Create a repository that doesn’t have a working directory, making it impossible to edit files and commit changes in that repository.
 ```bash
 $ git init --bare
 ```